 - Make a lentil dip by smashing cooked lentils with a fork and adding garlic, onion, chili powder, and chopped tomatoes

-- Be on the lookout for new snacks like lentil-based crackers, chips, or crisps
+- Look out for new snacks like lentil-based crackers, chips, or crisps